linode/apl-docs/docs/for-devs/get-started/lab-13.md

 ---
-slug: part-10
+slug: lab-13
-title: Monitoring applications
+title: Monitoring service availability
-sidebar_label: Part 10
+sidebar_label: Lab 13
 ---

 When your application is deployed, you would of course like to get an alert when you application (service) is not available anymore.
 To automatically monitor you applications for availability, Otomi automatically configures a prope to monitor your service.